neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 You should see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of GPU memory.

 ## Minknow UI
-* Ensure no Minion Unit is connected to the control PC.
+* Ensure no MinION Unit is connected to the control PC.
-* Start Minknow UI from the start menu (upper left corner with little mouse head; enter 'minknow').
+* Start MinKNOW UI from the start menu (upper left corner with little mouse head; enter 'minknow').
 * Login with your Nanopore account or as a guest.
 In the next dialogue box “update available”, *skip this version*.
 If there is no response to any mouse click and there is a dialogue for tutorials, choose in the upper right corner: ship all tutorials by clicking three vertical dots and then skip tutorials (or something similar).
-* For the time being, please, *never ever* choose update of minknow.
+* For the time being, please, *never ever* choose to update of MinKNOW.
 Any update will prevent all scripts developed for our nanodip pipeline from proper execution and you will not obtain any useful results.
+It will be hard or impossible to revert to the state before applying an update.

-After starting the Minknow User Interface, you should see something similar to the following image
+After starting the MinKNOW User Interface, you should see something similar to the following image

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_start_screen.png)

-*After connecting the Minion unit with a flow cell inserted you should see something like:*
+*After connecting the MinION unit with a flow cell inserted you should see something like:*

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_Minion_w_FC.png)